seasketch/geoprocessing/website/docs/api/geoprocessing/functions/roundLower.md

 function roundLower(val, __namedParameters): string
 ```

-Formats number to string, rounding decimal to number of digits, with special handling of minimum bound
+Formats number to string, rounding decimal to number of digits, if value is less than lower will clamp to lower value

 ## Parameters